rubocop/ruby-style-guide/README.md

 ```

 ### `->` / `lambda` are preferred over `proc`/`Proc.new`.

 This is because `lambda`s enforce argument list cardinality and have unsurprising `return` semantics.
 (Only use `proc` if you really need a return statement that returns from the enclosing code.)
 More details [here](http://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Method_Calls#Understanding_blocks.2C_Procs_and_methods).

-### Ruby 1.9 `->` (stabby lambda) syntax is preferred when there are arguments, since stabby lambda arguments are treated just like regular method arguments.
+### Ruby 1.9 `->` (stabby lambda) syntax is preferred when there are arguments.

+This is because stabby lambda arguments are treated just like regular method arguments.
 For example, these special arguments work for stabby lambda but not `lambda` or `Proc.new`:
 * default arguments
 * keyword arguments
 * block (`&`) argument